awsdocs/amazon-appstream2-developer-guide/doc_source/qualify-usb-devices.md

 # Qualify USB Devices for Use with Streaming Applications<a name="qualify-usb-devices"></a>

-To qualify your USB devices so that they can be used with streaming applications, perform these steps\.
+To qualify your users' USB devices so that the devices can be used with streaming applications, perform these steps\.

 1. If you haven't already done so, install the AppStream 2\.0 client\.
 For information, see [Install and Configure the AppStream 2\.0 Client](install-configure-client.md)\.